tomerh2001/MapleController/README.md

 - Open the `settings.json` file, this file will contain all the insutrctions for the bot, make sure to adjust everything according to your character, if you plan on using the bot with multiple characters than create a `.json` file for each character and name it accordingly, for example `Kanna Settings.json`, `Shade Settings.json`, etc...

-- By default the `settings.json` that you download will contain only the default parameters and would look like that:
+- By default the `settings.json` that you download will contain only the default parameters and would look something like that:

 ```
 {